 A first-year applicant is a student that is still in high school and plans to apply during their senior year.
 Occasionally, students that have recently finished high school but that have not taken any college classes may be considered a first-year applicant.

 A transfer applicant is a student that has taken classes at another college or university.
 Please note that once a student graduates from high school, if you take any college classes, that applicant is considered a transfer student.

-An international student is a student that does not hold United States citizenship.
+An international student is a student that does not hold United States citizenship or US Permanent Residency.